andrefilipefmsilva/NLP_AirBnB-Listings/README.md

 # Predicting Listing Status of AirBnB properties using NLP techniques

-Work done as part of the Text Mining course.
+Work done as part of the Text Mining course at Nova IMS.

 This repository is not final yet -- Will update the final notebook with all results when time allows.